gbrandino/juno_board_testing/readme.rst

 - intranode --> communication between cores on the same board
 - internode --> communication betwenn cores on different boards
-- internode_SOckets --> communication betwenn cores on different boards, using the unimem libraries intercept
+- internode_Sockets --> communication betwenn cores on different boards, using the unimem libraries intercept

 Here is the list of file ( locate in the ``data`` subfolder )